Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Review the Whole Setup Holistically

-If flow and comfort both still seem problematic, step back completely and review axolotl tank setup.
-The absolute best filter choice depends intricately on tank size, overall layout, and how much natural shelter your axolotl actually has available.
+If flow and comfort both still seem problematic, step back and review axolotl tank setup.
+The best filter choice depends on tank size, layout, and how much natural shelter your axolotl has available.

 Reassess Feeding Once the Axolotl Settles

-A chronically stressed axolotl may eat poorly even if the food itself is completely fine.
-When the tank environment finally feels calmer, use the axolotl feeding calculator to make absolutely sure your feeding schedule is not creating another unnecessary pressure point.
+A chronically stressed axolotl may eat poorly even if the food itself is fine.
+When the tank environment feels calmer, use the axolotl feeding calculator to check that your feeding schedule is not creating another pressure point.

 When to Worry More